chxnifer/chxnifer/README.md

 - I am passionate about Computer Science

-- I am currently working on making a sample game using Python
+- I am currently working on making a sample game using Python(mainly experimenting with pygame)

 - I am currently learning Python and Java
 <!--